Firm Profile > Haynes and Boone CDG, LLP > London, England

 Haynes and Boone CDG, LLP > Firm Profile

-The firm: Haynes and Boone, LLP is a full service international commercial law firm with more than 575 lawyers, providing a full spectrum of legal services in 18 offices spanning Texas, New York, California, Charlotte, Chicago, Denver, San Francisco, Washington DC, London, Mexico City and Shanghai.
-The firm is ranked among the largest US-based firms and was recognised across the board for excellence in the BTI Consulting Group’s 2020 “A-Team” report, which identifies the law firms that in-house counsel commend for providing superior client service.
-The London office offers transactional and dispute resolution lawyers with deep industry knowledge and strong commercial sense, and has core strengths in corporate, energy, finance, international dispute resolution, and shipping.
+The firm: Haynes and Boone, LLP is a full service international commercial law firm with 600 lawyers, providing a full spectrum of legal services in 18 offices spanning Texas, New York, California, Charlotte, Chicago, Denver, San Francisco, Washington DC, London, Mexico City and Shanghai.
+The firm is ranked among the largest US-based firms and was recognised for excellence in the BTI Consulting Group’s 2021 “A-Team” report, which identifies the law firms that in-house counsel commend for providing superior client service.
+The London office offers transactional and dispute resolution lawyers with deep industry knowledge and strong commercial sense and has core strengths in corporate, energy, finance, international dispute resolution and shipping.
 The London lawyers partner seamlessly with their colleagues across the firm and counsel clients worldwide.
-Many of the firm’s lawyers have international backgrounds; the lawyers in London offer fluency in 14 languages.
+Many of the firm’s lawyers have international backgrounds; the lawyers in London offer fluency in 13 languages.

 Types of work undertaken

 Energy: in the energy industry, the firm serves domestic US and international oil companies with global development interests, independent oil and gas producers, offshore oilfield service contractors and equipment companies, as well as large commercial lenders, hedge funds and private equity firms in the energy sector.
 The firm’s experience extends from upstream licensing arrangements through the exploration, production and transportation of oil and gas.
-The firm advises clients on the operational issues involved in the extraction, processing and transportation of these products, and on the procurement, construction and installation of offshore drilling and production facilities and transportation pipelines and LNG.
+The firm advises clients on the operational issues involved in the extraction, processing and transportation of these products and on the procurement, construction and installation of offshore drilling and production facilities and transportation pipelines and LNG.
+We also advise on the renewables industry with specific experience in solar, wind and biomass projects.

 Shipping: the firm has significant experience in the provision of legal advice in relation to shipbuilding and ship conversion projects of all kinds.
 Senior counsel Simon Curtis and partner William Cecil are co-authors (together with Ian Gaunt, president of the London Maritime Arbitrators Association 2017-2020) of the fifth edition of the leading textbook on shipbuilding contract law, ‘The Law of Shipbuilding Contracts’, published by Informa Law from Routledge, 2020.
-The firm is continuously involved in a wide range of new building projects and disputes and its maritime clients include shipowners, charterers, classification bureaus, engineering consultants, private equity and other financial services companies and shipyards and insurers, covering the full spectrum of commercial shipping.
-We also have substantial experience in the construction and employment of passenger ferries, cruise ships and super yachts.
+The firm is continuously involved in a wide range of newbuilding projects and disputes and its maritime clients include shipowners, charterers, classification societies, engineering consultants, private equity and other financial services companies, shipyards and insurers, covering the full spectrum of commercial shipping.
+We also have substantial experience in the construction and employment of passenger ferries, cruise ships and superyachts.
 For LNG projects, the office brings together project development, construction, transportation and gas supply experience on behalf of developers, suppliers and shippers.

-Finance: the firm’s global finance practice is one of its signature strengths, covering the skills that its clients demand.
+Finance: the firm’s global finance practice offers the range of skills that the firm’s clients demand.
 Its partner-led approach, experience and versatility offer clients a first-class service, embracing both technical quality and commercial awareness.
 The firm has extensive experience in fund finance, acquisition finance, refinancings, corporate facilities, real estate finance and financial institutions lending (including non-bank lenders and insurance), in each case across a broad range of industry sectors.
 It regularly advises financial sponsors, lenders, borrowers, investors, fund managers and central banks in relation to those core areas.

 |Shipping||Andreas Silcheremail@example.com||T +44 (0)20 8734.2810|